ory/fosite/README.md

  using a global secret.
   This is what a token can look like:
   `/tgBeUhWlAT8tM8Bhmnx+Amf8rOYOUhrDi3pGzmjP7c=.BiV/Yhma+5moTP46anxMT6cWW8gz5R5vpC9RbpwSDdM=`
-* **Enforging scopes:** By default, you always need to include the `fosite` scope or fosite will not execute the request properly.
-Obviously, you can change the scope to `basic` or `core` but be aware that you should use scopes if you use OAuth2.

 Sections below [Section 5](https://tools.ietf.org/html/rfc6819#section-5) that are not covered in the list above should be reviewed by you.
 If you think that a specific section should be something